Lorrie Hunter: Later life and death

+In 1985 he attended an event held at Parliament to celebrate 50 years since the First Labour Government along with the only other MPs from 1935 still alive, Sir Arnold Nordmeyer and Ormond Wilson.
 In the 1987 Queen's Birthday Honours, Hunter was awarded the Queen's Service Medal for public services.
 Earlier that year he had tacitly supported many of the controversial "Rogernomics" reforms.
 In 1990, he was awarded the New Zealand 1990 Commemoration Medal.

 He died in Waitakere Hospital in 1990, survived by his son and four daughters (his wife Anne having predeceased him in 1965).
-At the time of his death he was the last surviving member of the First Labour Government.
+At the time of his death he was the last surviving member of the first Labour government.
 He was buried in Purewa Cemetery, Auckland.